Ishqiya (TV series): Plot

 On Rumi's insistence, Hamza joins his father's business.
-For vengeance, Hamza gifts Azeem and Hamna honeymoon tickets and both the couples go on their honeymoon together.
-There Hamza continues to blackmail Hamna and thrashes a man for staring at her.
+For vengeance, Hamza gifts Azeem and Hamna honeymoon tickets, and both couples go on their honeymoon together.
+There, Hamza continues to blackmail Hamna and thrashes a man for staring at her.
 This makes Azeem more suspicious.
-Siddique Sahab (Hamna and Rumi's father) falls severely ill and is admitted to hospital but no one is aware of it except their mother.
+Siddique Sahab (Hamna and Rumi's father) falls severely ill and is admitted to the hospital, but no one is aware of it except their mother.
 Alishba, who still has feelings for Hamza, notices Hamza staring at Hamna and digs up their past and goes to their university to collect proof.
 As Rumi is more attached to her father, she immediately realises that something is wrong and asks Hamza to return.
 Once home, she becomes furious at her mother for not informing her of her father's illness.

 Hamna confesses to Azeem about Hamza and her past, and while he feels betrayed, he vows to protect her.

-Siddiqui Sahab passes away and Rumi is shattered and feels betrayed for not being able to help him.
-Azeem continues to behave coldly with Hamna but does not reveal to anyone about her past and the truth.
-When Hamza comforts Rumi after her father's death, she asks him whether he loves her to which he nods.
+Siddiqui Sahab passes away, and Rumi is shattered and feels betrayed for not being able to help him.
+Azeem continues to behave coldly with Hamna, but does not reveal to anyone about her past and the truth.
+When Hamza comforts Rumi after her father's death, she asks him whether he loves her, to which he nods.
 Rumi asks him not to give her any false hopes and always remember that she too loves him.
-Rumi being unaware of his motive behind marrying her, advises Hamza not to become selfish in love and value others' love as well, Hamza hugs her and his senses become overshadowed by her.
-He confesses same to his confidant, Shariq, that Rumi's tears make him uneasy and her happiness and well-being matter to him the most.
-Shariq says he has fallen in love with her which Hamza denies saying he has no place for love in his heart.
-Shariq tells him that Allah is much greater than his power of revenge and Allah has supported his love for Rumi.
+Rumi, being unaware of the motive behind marrying her, advises Hamza not to become selfish in love and value others' love as well.
+Hamza hugs her, and his senses become overshadowed by her.
+He confesses the same to his confidant, Shariq, that Rumi's tears make him uneasy, and her happiness and well-being matter to him the most.
+Shariq says he has fallen in love with her, which Hamza denies, saying he has no place for love in his heart.
+Shariq tells him that Allah is much greater than his power of revenge, and Allah has supported his love for Rumi.
 He advises him to give up on his revenge and accept his defeat (as he is in love with Rumaisa).